isabella232/terraform-provider-github-1/README.md

 Github Provider for Terraform

-#For more information about terraform : https://github.com/hashicorp/terraform
+# For more information about terraform : https://github.com/hashicorp/terraform

-#This plugin for github provides the teams following features;
+This plugin for github provides the teams following features;
  - Adding the user into the organization
  - Forking the repos of the organization
  - Adding SSH Key of the user into the user account

-#Terraform basicly satisfy 4 function as; create, delete, read and update..
+Terraform basicly satisfy 4 function as; create, delete, read and update..

-#Following fields should be filled to use github plugin.
+# Following fields should be filled to use github plugin.

--Organization Key: should be given by owner of the organization -User Key : User key is the auth. token for user
+- Organization Key: should be given by owner of the organization
+- User Key : User key is the auth. token for user
--username: name of the github user
+- username: name of the github user
--organization : name of the organization that user will join -repos : repos that will be forked
+- organization : name of the organization that user will join
+- repos : repos that will be forked
--teams : teams are the teams of the organization that user will join -title : title of the SSH Key
+- teams : teams are the teams of the organization that user will join
+- title : title of the SSH Key
--SSH Key : requires to add the key into the user's account
+- SSH Key : requires to add the key into the user's account

 ```